joelparkerhenderson/social-network-plan/README.md

 ## Abstract

 We believe social networks have significant benefits for people and society.
 However, the big social networks suffer from major problems: data breaches, fake accounts, poor accountability, rife advertising, and restricted rights; these problems harm people and society.

-We propose a social network plan for social good, as a not-for-profit (NFP) with free/libre open source (FLOSS).
+We want to explore the viability of new social network that aims for more social good.
+This document is a request for comments and ideas about funding, audiences, scopes, niches, security, and more.

 ## About

 About this document:

-* We want to explore the viability of new social network for social good.
-* We want to explore the purpose (i.e. why try this?) and pragmatics (i.e. how to do this?).
 * We want this to be a friendly introduction that invites discussion.
 * We welcome feedback and suggestions: use [issues](https://github.com/joelparkerhenderson/social_network_plan/issues) or joel@joelparkerhenderson.com or [@joel_henderson](https://twitter.com/joel_henderson)
 * This plan is a work in progress and likely to change as we learn more.